jmarcecuevas/ZombieAttack/README.md

 * **SharedPreferences** to store user preferences.
 * **ScaleGestureDetector** to zoom and tilt the map simultaneously when the user pinchs to zoom as by default Mapbox only zooms or tilts the map, not both at the same time.
 * **Custom Dialogs** : I created a class named "CustomDialog" which extends Dialog to personalize dialogs.
-* **Fade in,Fade out,Zoom in and Zoom out** as animations to the activities transitions.
+* **Fade in,Fade out,Zoom in and Zoom out** as animations for the activities transitions.
 * **Two languages available**: The application is in English and Spanish.

 ##WebServices